zhenkhokh/FixiWiki/README.md

 # FixiWiki
 Web application for copy some articles from externel to local wikipedia.

-Depending from jwiki library, fixi-wiki branch
+Depends from jwiki library, fixi-wiki branch